-Students will actively engage and participate in the online Canvas course environment.
 Active participation consists of the following actions and activities:

-- 1. Purchase/make arrangements for the required textbook by the end of first week of class. - 2.
-Engage actively in the course by reading, reviewing and watching pertinent instructional materials provided in the Canvas course environment throughout the semester. - 3.
-Read all assignments, instructions, and project guidelines thoroughly and come to class prepared to discuss. - 4.
+- 1. Engage in all physical activity portions of the class.
+Modifications will be given throughout so that you can complete some form of the activities offered to you. - 2.
+Engage actively in the course material by reading, reviewing and watching pertinent instructional materials provided in the Canvas course environment throughout the semester.

+- 3. Read all assignments, discussion forums and project guidelines thoroughly. - 4.
 Submit all assignments electronically by the due dates and times as specified in the guidelines provided. - 5.
 All assessments such as quizzes and assignments will be delivered online.
-All assignments will be listed on the Tentative Course Schedule page and included in specific Modules. - 6.
+All assignments will be listed within the weekly modules. - 6.
 Participate in any discussion forums by creating threads and posting comments by the due dates and times as specified in the guidelines provided. - 7.
 Your contributions to the discussions (posts and responses) should be complete and free of grammatical or structural errors. - 8.
 All written assignments must follow APA format.
 A link to a Library Guide is provided on the course menu on the left which includes guides on APA.
 It also includes access to journal databases related to educational psychology that you might find useful.